csolink/csolink-model/docs/VariantToComponentserviceAvailabilityAssociation.md

 ## Parents

- *  is_a: [VariantToComponentserviceAssociation](VariantToComponentserviceAssociation.md) - An association between a variant and a componentservice, where the variant has a service association with the componentservice (i.e. is in linkage disequilibrium)
+ *  is_a: [VariantToComponentserviceAssociation](VariantToComponentserviceAssociation.md) - An association between a variant and a componentservice, where the variant has a componentservice association with the componentservice (i.e. is in linkage disequilibrium)

 ## Uses Mixins